 SUBMISSION GUIDELINES:

 1. Design and decorate a Middle Child themed banner, poster, flag, or float.
 (Here’s a link to learn about how to make your own miniature shoe box float.)
-Wear a Middle Child themed tee shirt, dress up as a famous real-life or TV Middle Child, or create anything you might march in a real parade with.
+Wear a Middle Child themed tee shirt, dress up as a famous real-life or TV Middle Child, or create anything you might march in a real parade with.2.
+Video or photograph your entry in a horizontal (landscape) format.

 3. For photos: save as JPG.
 For videos: clip should be 15 seconds in length.
 Any motion should be a “pan,” moving the camera from right to left as you look through the lens.